-- Less than 1% - (1) Consists of the aggregate total of shares of common stock held by the reporting person either directly or indirectly, including 401(k) plan holdings. - (2) Total beneficial ownership is determined in accordance with the rules of the SEC and represents the sum of the columns "Number of Shares of Common Stock Owned" and "Options Exercisable with 60 Days."
-Beneficial ownership does not include shares of common stock payable upon the vesting of restricted stock units, none of which will vest within 60 days, as follows: Mr. Ayer, 73,058; Mr. Tilden, 34,544; Mr. Johnson, 22,902; and Mr. Pinneo, 19,690. - (3) We determine applicable percentage ownership based on 36,386,119 shares of our common stock outstanding as of March 20, 2009. - (4) Mr. Saretsky's total common shares owned includes 13,100 restricted stock units that vested on January 5, 2009, in accordance with the terms of a separation agreement described in footnote (6) to the Summary Compensation Table on page 37.
-The 13,100 shares will not be issued until July 5, 2009 due to the six-month delay required by section 409A.
+\ Less than 1%

+(1) Consists of the aggregate total of shares of common stock held by the reporting person either directly or indirectly, including 401(k) plan holdings.

+(2) Total beneficial ownership is determined in accordance with the rules of the SEC and represents the sum of the columns "Number of Shares of Common Stock Owned" and "Options Exercisable with 60 Days."
+Beneficial ownership does not include shares of common stock payable upon the vesting of restricted stock units, none of which will vest within 60 days, as follows: Mr. Ayer, 73,058; Mr. Tilden, 34,544; Mr. Johnson, 22,902; and Mr. Pinneo, 19,690.

+(3) We determine applicable percentage ownership based on [

+] shares of our common stock outstanding as of March 20, 2009.